 - Your A/V requirements.
 If you are coming to campus, please ensure you will have access to any important emails that require MFA or two-factor authentication.
 If the defence is taking place online, the defence chair will provide Zoom information.
 If a committee member is attending the defence online, the Graduate Assistant must be notified in advance.

 - Bring yourself, your computer, and your presentation.
 If you are presenting online, and aren't sure about your home internet connection, please contact the Archaeology office to book a room.
 If we are notified in advance, we can provide needed dongles and cables to ensure a good internet connection.

 After the defence

-- Your Graduate Program Assistant will provide a signed copy of your Recommendation for Award of Degree form that will need to be uploaded with your thesis, once your supervisor has authorized its release
+- Once your Graduate Assistant sees your supervisor has approved your thesis for library upload, they will provide a signed copy of your Results, Approval and Degree Recommendation (RAD) form that will need to be uploaded with your thesis.

 - Apply for Convocation through go.sfu.ca.
 Generally, students completing September through April convocate in June, and students completing May through August convocate in October.
 SFU does not send out confirmations for convocation until three weeks prior.
 If you have family planning to attend from out of town, please check the SFU Convocation website for more information.

 - If you are not attending convocation, ensure that your mailing address in go.sfu.ca is updated.
 Your parchment will be sent out to that mailing address shortly after Convocation.
 They are expensive to replace if mailed to the incorrect address.